AbdellahRAISSOUNI/Abdelilah-pins/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for the PinGenerator application.
+Common issues and solutions for the PinSlayer application.

 ## 📋 Table of Contents